Predicting how England vs Italy Euro 2020 final will play out

 England take on Italy in the final of Euro 2020 on Sunday night

-England face off against Italy in the final of Euro 2020 on Sunday with both nations having reason to be confident of success.
+England face off against Italy in the final of Euro 2020 tonight.

 Roberto Mancini’s side enthralled early on in the tournament beating Turkey, Switzerland and Wales to top Group A. They then survived extra-time against Austria in the first knockout round before knocking out world number one ranked Belgium in the quarter-finals.
 Spain were then sent packing in the semi-final but only after extra-time and penalties with Chelsea midfielder Jorginho dispatching the winning kick in the shootout.